Pontifex University Administration & Faculty

 ________________________________________________________________________________________________________________________________________

 Dr. J. Marianne Siegmund, M.A., S.T.L., S.T.D. earned her B.A. in Philosophy at Christendom College in Front Royal, Virginia and her M.A. in Religious Studies at the Notre Dame Graduate School of Christendom College in Alexandria, Virginia.
 After several years of teaching, she returned to graduate school, earning her Licentiate in Sacred Theology (Marriage and Family) at the Pontifical John Paul II Institute for Studies on Marriage and Family at the Catholic University of America in Washington, D.C.
 After graduate studies in philosophy at the University of Dallas and a summer immersed in further coursework at the Far Eastern National University in Vladivostok, Russia, she went to Italy for doctoral studies.
 Her Doctorate in Theology (Spirituality) is from the Pontifical University of Saint Thomas Aquinas in Urbe / Angelicum in Rome, Italy.
-Dr. Siegmund teaches and has taught at several colleges, seminaries and universities in the country.
+Dr. Siegmund teaches and has taught at several colleges, seminaries, and universities.
 She has also lectured, delivered scholarly papers at conferences across the nation, and she has published articles in both philosophy and theology.
+Her first book, her doctoral dissertation, is entitled A Spiritual Reading of Martyrdom in the Pontifical Writings of Pope John Paul II (The Edwin Mellen Press, New York, 2024).
 Dr. Siegmund is a member of the Society of Catholic Social Scientists, the Fellowship of Catholic Scholars, and the American Catholic Philosophical Association.

 ________________________________________________________________________________________________________________________________________